Longest recorded sniper kills: History

+The longest confirmed kill in World War II was by German sniper Matthäus Hetzenauer at 1100 m.

 The science of long-range sniping came to fruition in the Vietnam War.
 US Marine Gunnery Sergeant Carlos Hathcock held the record from 1967 to 2002 at 2286 m.
 He recorded 93 official kills.
 After returning to the US, Hathcock helped to establish the Marine Corps Scout Sniper School at Quantico, Virginia.

 In addition to his success as a USMC scout-sniper during multiple deployments to Vietnam, Hathcock competed in multiple USMC shooting teams.
 Hathcock also won the 1966 Wimbledon Cup, which is earned by the winner of the US 1,000-yard high-powered rifle National Championship.
-Even after being severely burned during an attack on an Amtrac on which he was riding in his efforts to rescue other soldiers, and after being diagnosed with multiple sclerosis, Hathcock continued to serve, shoot and instruct.
+Even after being severely burned during an attack on an Amtrac on which he was riding in his efforts to rescue other Marines, which earned him a Silver Star, and after being diagnosed with multiple sclerosis, Hathcock continued to serve, shoot and instruct.
 In Vietnam, Hathcock also completed missions involving a "through the scope" shot which killed an enemy sniper specifically hunting him, and a multiple-day solo stalk and kill of an enemy general.

 Hathcock's record stood until Canadian sniper Arron Perry of Princess Patricia's Canadian Light Infantry exceeded it with a shot of 2,310 meters.
 Perry held the title for only a few days, as another man in his unit, Corporal Rob Furlong, beat Perry's distance with a 2430 m shot in March 2002.
 Perry and Furlong were part of a six-man sniper team during 2002's Operation Anaconda, part of the War in Afghanistan.

 Corporal Furlong's record was bested by a British soldier, Corporal of Horse Craig Harrison, of the Blues and Royals, Household Cavalry, who recorded two consecutive 2475 m shots (confirmed by GPS) in November 2009, also during the War in Afghanistan, in which he hit two Taliban insurgents consecutively.
-Harrison killed the two Taliban machine gunners with shots that took the 8.59 mm (0.338 inch) rounds almost five seconds to hit their targets, which were 900 meters beyond the L115A3 sniper rifle’s recommended range.
+Harrison killed the two Taliban machine gunners with shots that took the 8.59 mm (0.338 inch) rounds almost five seconds to hit their targets, which were 900 meters beyond the L115A3 sniper rifle's recommended range.
 A third shot took out the insurgents' machine gun.
 The rifle used was made by Accuracy International.

+Harrison's record was surpassed in 2012 by an unnamed Australian sniper, also during the war in Afghanistan, though this was not widely reported.